DAB0mB/radial-snake/manuals/templates/step2.md

 {{{diff_step 2.5}}}

-The only thing it's doing right now is only drawing a black background, but we're soon going to learn how to take advantage of this game-loop to draw some custom stuff.
-I just want to point out that in the `draw` method I used a very handy technique called [double-buffer](https://en.wikipedia.org/wiki/Multiple_buffering), where I first draw everything on a virtual canvas which is not visible to us, and once it's finished, I the result on the main canvas.
-It behaves the same way React's [virtual DOM](https://www.npmjs.com/package/react-dom) behaves like, and it will prevent our game from stuttering.
-To start running the game, we first need to wait for the DOM content to initialize, and once its ready we gonna create a new game instance and call the `play` method:
+The only thing it's doing right now is only drawing a black background, but we're soon going to learn how to take advantage of this game-loop to draw stuff of our own.
+I want to point out that there is no need to implement a [double-buffer](https://en.wikipedia.org/wiki/Multiple_buffering) (A method similar to React's [virtual DOM](https://www.npmjs.com/package/react-dom)) when it comes to `HTMLCanvas` elements, since `HTML5` already does that for us.
+To start running the game, we first need to wait for the DOM content to initialize, and once it's ready we gonna create a new game instance and call the `play` method:

 {{{diff_step 2.6}}}